 The Missouri School Improvement Program (MSIP) 5 works to prepare every child for success in school and life.
 MSIP 5 is the state’s school accountability system for reviewing and accrediting public school districts in Missouri.
-MSIP began in 1990 and is entering its fifth version this year.
+MSIP began in 1990 and entered its fifth version in 2013.

 The Department believes high expectations, a clear vision and a few very focused, high impact goals will be critical to drive the improvement efforts necessary to bring about positive results.

 MSIP 5 Policy Goals

 - Articulate the state's expectations for student achievement with the ultimate goal of all students graduating ready for success in college and careers;

 - Distinguish performance of schools and districts in valid, accurate and meaningful ways so that districts in need of improvement can receive appropriate support and interventions, and high-performing districts can be recognized as models of excellence;

 - Empower all stakeholders through regular communication and transparent reporting results; and